Looking after you

 - making sense of your feelings

-The guide is available in print and can be ordered from our advice, information and support team MND Connect.
-The team is also here to help you if you have specific concerns, questions about external care services or you just need to talk.
+Both the full guide and the quick guide can be ordered in print from our helpline, MND Connect.
+The team can also help with specific concerns, questions about external care services or just listen if you need to talk.